deepmay/data-science/tutorials/git-tutorial.md

         - Install Git (if you don't have it):
             - `sudo apt install git`
   1. [GitHub Desktop](https://desktop.github.com/)
       - This makes it easy to use Git if you're not interested in using the command line, or if you prefer graphical user interfaces (GUI's)
       - TODO

 ### Overview
-The way I usually use Git follows the pattern of "`pull`, make changes, `commit`, `push`."
+The way I usually use Git follows the pattern of "pull, make changes, commit, push."
 That is:

 1. `pull`
     - update your local code (on the current branch) with the remote machine's code on the same branch (we'll get to branches later)
 2. Make changes on your own machine, do some testing, throw a brick, etc.
 3. `commit`
     - When you've finished working on something (a feature, a chapter, a piece, whatever) `commit` it to Git's log - this lets you come back to it later
 4. `push`
     - send your local `commit`s to the remote `master` branch (often on GitHub or GitLab)

 This is the general workflow, but your usage could be different depending on whether you're collaborating, what your role is, and what you want to do.